kaeri-gg/guess-game/README.md

 ## Features

 - **Mobile-Friendly:** Playable on both desktop and mobile devices.
-- **Background Music:** Select from several background music tracks, or mute it.
+- **Background Music:** Select from several background music tracks, or mute them.
 - **Sound Effects:** Configurable sound effects for game interactions, with options to increase, decrease, or mute volume.
 - **Best Score Tracking:** The game tracks the highest score for each difficulty mode.
-- **Highscore Highlighting:** Highlights when a new highscore is reached.
+- **Highscore Highlighting:** Highlights when a new high score is reached.
 - **User Name Entry:** Save your score with your name (no authentication required).
 - **Replayable:** Play the same mode again or reset to allow another user to try.